 - Submission of multiple orders that are canceled shortly after submission.

 - Avoiding overnight risk.

 All in all, HFT is an integral and crucial part of all markets.
-That includes cryptocurrency, even though most retail traders are not aware of its contribution.
-Most retail traders are interested in generating more profits with little effort, and HFT seems to be ideal for achieving this.
+That includes cryptocurrency, even though most retail traders aren’t aware of its contribution.
+They’re interested in generating more profits with little effort, and HFT seems ideal for achieving this.

-However, HFT strategies’ success depends very much on the algorithms and equipment used.
-Sadly, reality tells that typically institutional investors are the ones who are capable to access the best algorithms.
+However, HFT strategies’ success depends to a large extent on the algorithms and equipment used.
+Sadly, the reality is that typically, institutional investors are the ones who are capable of accessing the best algorithms.

 How Does High-Frequency Trading Work?